davidkel/governance/tac/project-updates/2025/2025-Q3-Hyperledger-Caliper.md

 ## Overall Activity in the Past Quarter

-Not much activity this quarter as it mainly holiday seasion and other priorities mean that only small updates to the caliper code base have been made.
-Discord, github issues and Stackoverflow have been monitored and responded to.
+Not much activity this quarter as it mainly holiday season and other priorities mean that only small updates to the caliper code base have been made.
+Discord, GitHub issues and Stack Overflow have been monitored and responded to.

 ## Current Plans